Nervosys/Botnix/pkgs/applications/editors/vim/plugins/vim2nix/README.txt

-Usage see vim-utils.nix in nixpkgs
+Usage see vim-utils.nix in botpkgs

 This code depends on vim-addon-manager